mariohercules/docker-locust/README.md

 * The `locustfile.py` on folder `/docker/locusts/scripts/` is the script.
 * For this project I created 4 task to be tested -- Feel free to change with your own tasks.
+* max_wait = will run until time (seconds) reach the end. -- in this case will run for 15 minutes.

 ```python
 import os